Raninidae: Environment

-Sexual Dimorphism
+Sexual dimorphism

 Sexual dimorphism is seen in both extant and extinct members of this family.
 Sexually dimorphic characteristics of the abdomen are seen throughout the family, though throughout the subfamilies there are varying styles and degrees of development.

 Some other sexually dimorphic characteristics include males being larger, having more developed anterolateral carapace teeth, larger chelae, and different setae on the P1 propodus and dactylus as compared to those of the females.

 Reproduction

-Unlike other Podotremate, Raninids’ spermatheca opens anteriorly on sternite 7 rather than at the extremities of sternal suture 7/8.
-The formation of the spermathecal chamber, which doesn’t differ much from the usual popdptreme configuration, is done by the separation of the two laminae which compose endosternite 7/8.
+Unlike other Podotremates, Raninids' spermatheca opens anteriorly on sternite 7 rather than at the extremities of sternal suture 7/8.
+The formation of the spermathecal chamber, which doesn't differ much from the usual podotreme configuration, is done by the separation of the two laminae which compose endosternite 7/8.
 In all raninoids, spermathecal apertures are close to each other, separated by medial line, recessed in medial depression, and located in proximity to the female gonopore.
 Female gonopores are found on P3 coxae and male gonopores on P5 coxae.
 There is a variety in shapes when it comes to the male sexual gonopods showing strong diversity.
-In reproduction sperm is ejaculated to the base of the G1 it is then picked up by the spoon-like G2 and placed in the distal portion of the G1, it is then transferred through the G1 ejaculatory channel into the spermatheca.
+In reproduction sperm is ejaculated to the base of the G1.
+It is then picked up by the spoon-like G2 and placed in the distal portion of the G1, before being transferred through the G1 ejaculatory channel into the spermatheca.

 Classification

 The taxonomic status of Raninidae has varied greatly with academics citing various information learned about them to try and discern where they belong.
 Where these creatures fit evolutionarily has been a topic of debate and study ever since the 18th century.
 Their status varying so much over the years can in part be attributed to the unusual characteristics of raninids.
-Even to this day there are still ongoing debates surrounding the raninoid lineage.
+There are still ongoing debates surrounding the raninoid lineage.

 Taxonomy

-The 46 extant and 183 extinct species in the famila Raninidae are arranged among 34 genera in 7 subfamilies:
+The 46 extant and 183 extinct species in the famila Raninidae are arranged among 34 genera in seven subfamilies: